blemis/lima-docker/README.md

 6) stop    - will stop the docker vm and switch the docker context to $DEFAULT
 7) delete  - will delete the docker vm and switch the docker context to $DEFAULT
 8) fix     - will switch the Docker Context to $CONTEXT
+9) version - will display the version info
-9) help    - will display help
+10) help   - will display help